 One of the more popular propane-powered camping heaters on the market is Mr. Heater Buddy.
 It outputs up to 9000 BTUs of heat.

 Now that you know the tips and tricks of staying nice and toasty in your tent, it’s important to examine the causes of heat loss in the body.

 Welcome to the quick high school science lesson: Camping Thermodynamics 101.

-The process is similar to how the warmth of a campfire reaches your fingertips, but on a smaller scale - there’s a long scientific explanation about infrared waves, but I don’t want to put your to sleep.
+The process is like how the warmth of a campfire reaches your fingertips, but on a smaller scale.
+There’s a long scientific explanation about infrared waves, but I don’t want to put you to sleep.

-When your body loses heat via physical contact to another solid object, it’s called conduction.
+When your body loses heat via physical contact with another solid object, it’s called conduction.

 Note that temperature only flows from hot to cold, not from cold to hot.

 For the outdoors, this occurs through contact with the Earth’s surface and your sleeping pad.

 The process of losing heat from flowing air or water is known as convection.

 Although the actual amount of temperature loss depends on the intensity of the supplied air or water – the stronger the wind, the colder it feels.